Updated July 2023

 These are psychological triggers that your business can use to drive desired actions (i.e., conversions) among your target market.

 We drummed up 24 psychological triggers to help you sell more products online at a time when everyone is competing for attention.

 #1.
 Offer something for free

 Who doesn’t love free things?

 If you were presented with similar products that gave the same results, and one was cheap enough and the other offered a 30-day free trial, which one do you think you would choose?
-Get Response, the all-in-one marketing platform, is a great example of offering a free trial.
+Get Response, the all-in-one marketing platform, is a great example of the lure of offering a free trial.
 And even better, they don’t require a credit card!